Welcome to today's edition of the Rush 24-7 podcast.

 And we will get to your phone calls at some point.

-They were talking about enhanced interrogation techniques.
+They were talking about enhanced interrogation techniques and the raid that killed bin Laden.

 Why can't you do enhanced interrogation of Khalid Sheikh Muhammad, who was just as bad an operator as bin Laden was?